 Accessing remote USB devices is only possible if the RDP client supports this extension.
 On Linux and Solaris hosts, the VirtualBox installation provides a suitable VRDP client called rdesktop-vrdp.
+Recent versions of uttsc, a client tailored for the use with Sun Ray thin clients, also support accessing remote USB devices.
 RDP clients for other platforms will be provided in future VirtualBox versions.